Zakir Husain: Basic National Education Committee (1937)

 In October 1937, an All-India National Education Conference was held at Wardha under Mahatma Gandhi which sought to establish a policy for basic education in India.
 The conference appointed a Basic National Education chaired by Husain (also known as the Zakir Husain committee) which was tasked with preparing the detailed scheme and syllabus for this policy.
 The committee submitted its report in December 1937 and formulated the Wardha Scheme of Basic National Education or Nai Talim.

 The policy, inter alia, proposed teaching craft work in schools, instilling ideals of citizenship, and its establishment as a self-supporting scheme.
 It proposed seven years of free and compulsory basic education in the mother tongue, the teaching of crafts, music and drawing and learning the Hindustani language.
 It also proposed a comprehensive plan for the training of teachers and framed its curriculum.

 The Congress party in its Haripura session of 1938 accepted the scheme and sought to implement it nationwide.
 An All-India Education Board (the Hindustani Talimi Sangh) was established to implement the scheme under Husain and E.W.
 Aryanayakam with Gandhi as its overall supervisor.
 Husain remained the President of the Hindustani Talimi Sangh from 1938 to 1950 when he was succeeded by Kaka Kalelkar.
 The scheme was wholly opposed by the Muslim League which saw the scheme as an attempt to gradually destroy Muslim culture in India and the focus on Hindustani language as a ploy to replace Urdu with Sanskritized Hindi.
-The Congress party's argument that the scheme had been formulated by Husain was rejected by the Muslim League in its Patna session of 1939 where it declared that “the mere fact that the Principal of Jamia Millia at Delhi has taken a prominent part in the preparation of the scheme does not prove that it is not unsuited to the Muslims”.
+The Congress party's argument that the scheme had been formulated by Husain was rejected by the Muslim League in its Patna session of 1939 where it declared that "the mere fact that the Principal of Jamia Millia at Delhi has taken a prominent part in the preparation of the scheme does not prove that it is not unsuited to the Muslims".
 India's National Policy on Education of 1968, 1988 and 2020 all draw on the ideas contained in the Wardha Scheme of Basic National Education.

-Following the Partition of India, Husain was almost killed in communal violence at the Jalandhar railway station while he was on his way to Kashmir - an experience he described twelve years later to his friend Abdul Majid Daryabadi.
+Following the Partition of India, Husain was almost killed in communal violence at the Jalandhar railway station while he was on his way to Kashmir – an experience he described twelve years later to his friend Abdul Majid Daryabadi.
 On his return to Delhi, Husain worked to help the victims of rioting in Delhi.
-The Jamia Milia Islamia's buildings at Karol Bagh were looted and destroyed in the violence in Delhi.
+The Jamia Millia Islamia's buildings at Karol Bagh were looted and destroyed in the violence in Delhi.